Flag of Tajikistan: Presidential standard

-It uses the Tajik tricolour charged with a depiction of the Derafsh Kāviān, the Sassanid royal standard.
+It uses the Tajik tricolor charged with a depiction of the Derafsh Kāviān, the Sassanid royal standard.
 Inside the Derafsh Kāviān is a depiction of a winged lion against a blue sky under a smaller representation of the crown and seven stars.

 The center of the standard features elements formerly used as symbols of Tajikistan in the Emblem of Tajikistan.
 The presidential standard also includes a star in each of the four corners to represent the four regions of Tajikistan.

 Historical flags

 Under Soviet rule, the Union Republic used a flag derived from the flag of the Soviet Union and representing Communism, that was approved in 1953.
 The flag is similar to the Soviet Union design but with the addition of a white and a green stripe.
 This flag also contains the red-white-green color order where the white stripe is larger than the green, which is currently used in the national flag.

 As a Soviet republic, the red symbolized the workers' revolution, the white symbolized cotton, and the green symbolized agriculture.

 The Soviet era flag was two-sided.
 Its backside was a mirror of the obverse face without the hammer, sickle, and star.
-Following independence on September 9, 1991, Tajikistan adopted its first post-independence flag by removing the Soviet symbolism from the canton, making the national flag identical to the backside of the Soviet era flag.
 This design remained in use until the new Tajik flag was adopted, making Tajikistan the last former Soviet country to receive a new flag.